boderg/the-bread-shed/README.md

 ### Future Features

+The following are future features to be implemented into The Bread Shed site:

 - Order Page
   - I believe that and order page would be beneficial so that potential customers can place orders online if they are unable to use a phone for any reason.
 This would alos free up the store phone during busy periods enabling orders to be processed quickly and efficiently.
 - Payments Page